AKSHAT3272/SimpleFSS-1/README.md

 * Allow for appending to file
 * User a formatter to format the logs
 * Set up the Logger in a try-catch with the destination being a final variable

+## Testing
+We tested this project by created a simple version of what our final project became.
+A simple log system that just noted a client connection to the server verified that the server was created properly, despite it having no directory yet.

+Testing via the logger was crucial because it informed us when we made progress in our project.
+We had run into the issue that despite us specifying the directory where the files were located, we could not get them to actually list.
+The loger confirmed that the web server was set up correctly but the function was not correct.

+The logger also verified the correctness of the header lines and the HTTP requests as it logged everything to the console.
+This also helped us make sure the requests were properly formatted.

+## Conclusion
+Given more time, we would have liked to implement more features and expand out project:
+1. Create a login system which would track the connection by IP an usernames
+2. Implement a download ability so that when a file is clicked, it is automatically downloaded
+3. Given that the download ability is implemented, have the loggerClient also log this
+4. Have the files in the directory formatted automatically in the HTML site so we don't have to hardcode them